Doryphoros: Conception

-The renowned Greek sculptor Polykleitos designed a sculptural work as a demonstration of his written treatise, entitled the Κανών (or 'Canon'), translated as "measure" or "rule"), exemplifying what he considered to be the perfectly harmonious and balanced proportions of the human body in the sculpted form.
+The renowned Greek sculptor Polykleitos designed a sculptural work as a demonstration of his written treatise, entitled the Κανών (or 'Canon'), translated as "measure" or "rule", exemplifying what he considered to be the perfectly harmonious and balanced proportions of the human body in the sculpted form.

 At some point in the 2nd century AD, the Greek medical writer Galen wrote about the Doryphoros as the perfect visual expression of the Greeks' search for harmony and beauty, which is rendered in the perfectly proportioned sculpted male nude:

-Chrysippos holds beauty to consist not in the commensurability or "symmetria" [ie proportions] of the constituent elements [of the body], but in the commensurability of the parts, such as that of finger to finger, and of all the fingers to the palm and wrist, and of those to the forearm, and of the forearm to the upper arm, and in fact, of everything to everything else, just as it is written in the Canon of Polyclitus.
+Chrysippos holds beauty to consist not in the commensurability or "symmetria" [i.e., proportions] of the constituent elements [of the body], but in the commensurability of the parts, such as that of finger to finger, and of all the fingers to the palm and wrist, and of those to the forearm, and of the forearm to the upper arm, and in fact, of everything to everything else, just as it is written in the Canon of Polyclitus.
 For having taught us in that work all the proportions of the body, Polyclitus supported his treatise with a work: he made a statue according to the tenets of his treatise, and called the statue, like the work, the 'Canon'.

 Polykleitos is known as the best sculptor of men, with the primary subjects of his works being male athletes with idealized body proportions.
-He was interested in the mathematical proportions of the human form, which led him to write an essay the Kanon, on the proportions of humans.
+He was interested in the mathematical proportions of the human form, which led him to write an essay (the "Kanon") on the proportions of humans.
 The Doryphoros is an illustration of his writings in Kanon on the symmetry between the body parts.
 Polykleitos achieved a balance between muscular tensions and relaxation due to the chiastic principle that he relied on.
-"Scholars agree that Polykleitos based his calculations on a single module, perhaps the terminal section of the little finger, to determine the corresponding measurements of each body part" (MIA Doryphoros Plaque).
+"Scholars agree that Polykleitos based his calculations on a single module, perhaps the terminal section of the little finger, to determine the corresponding measurements of each body part".

 Description

 The original was made out of bronze in about 440 BC but is now lost (along with most other bronze sculptures made by a known Greek artist).
 Neither the original statue nor the treatise have yet been found; it is widely considered that they have not survived from antiquity.
-Fortunately, several Roman copies in marble—of varying quality and completeness—do survive to convey the essential form of Polykleitos' work.
+Fortunately, several Roman copies in marble (of varying quality and completeness) do survive to convey the essential form of Polykleitos' work.